ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 An important note on the users of this library!!!

 By default Orleans use `Newtonsoft.Json` as the serializer, but it also gives the users the option to choose what serializer they want Orleans to use.
-The tuple and template constructs in this library make use of the `JsonPropertyAttribute` found in `Newtonsoft.Json` in order to be compliant with the default of Orleans.
-When users want to pick a different serializer they should exclude the **OrleanSpaces** namespace from that serializer.
+The tuple and template constructs in this library make use of some attributes found in `Newtonsoft.Json` in order to be compliant with the default serializer option of Orleans.
+When users want to pick a different serializer they should exclude the *OrleanSpaces* namespace from that serializer.

 This is unavoidable until Orleans adds full support for `DataMemberAttribute`.